[ Printer Friendly Version ] [ Report Abuse ]

-Chapter One: Hippogriffs Amuck
+Chapter 2 : Chapter One: Gryffindors Amuck

 There Lily Evans goes, Samantha thought, with her angry high-pitched, hair splitting, Potter-just-pissed-me-off screech.
 The hot air expelling from her mouth alone was enough to suffocate Samantha.
+She glared at her, knowing full well that Evans wouldn't notice it.

 "What were you thinking when you told me to meet you in here?"

 "No worries, Lil.
 I got it covered," James said.
 He tried to send her a convincing smile, but his head was smashed up against the luggage and his body was crushed up against the wall.
 His face was red and hardly visible.
-He was smushed against at least four people.

 "You, you, you," he pointed at anyone he could manage, "sit there....Nooo!"
 He practically shrieked in panic.
 "Not on the redhead!
 Sit there instead-"

-Sirius raised his wand higher and opened his mouth- but Tyler Vance, Gryffindor's up-and-coming star beater- fell on top of him and knocked Sirius forward.
+Sirius raised his wand higher and opened his mouth, but Tyler Vance, Gryffindor's up-and-coming star beater, fell on top of him and knocked Sirius forward.
 He dropped his wand into the crowd at their feet.

 "Potter, I swear how you ever got this Head Boy position is beside me…I am going to be talking to Dumbledore the second we get off this train," Lily continued to grumble loudly.

 Samantha slumped deep down in her corner spot, trapped by Sirius to her right and the cold wall of the train to her left.
-She was stuck listening to Lily whine because she was surrounded by too many people that appeared like Hippogriffs with there heads cut off.
+She was stuck listening to Lily whine because she was surrounded by too many people that appeared like Hippogriffs with their heads cut off.

 She already knew where James and Lily's conversation were going.
 Lily would yell and James would try to be suave and woo her.
 Lily would become further irritated and James would fail at convincing her that he was worth more than a minute of her time.
 No matter what, it seemed that James and Lily's fights fell into the same pattern over and over again.